Balaji-Sri-Ram/Weather-24-7/README.md

-# 🌦️ Weather 24/7 – Your Around‑the‑Clock Weather Companion
+# 🌦️ Weather 24/7 – Your Around the Clock Weather Companion

 **Weather 24/7** is a responsive, web‑based weather application that provides users with real‑time weather updates and forecasts in a visually engaging interface.